Pankaj2004-coder/ecommerce-analytics/README.md

 # 📊 E-commerce Sales Analytics Project

-This project analyzes e-commerce sales data using **Python, Pandas, and Matplotlib**.
+A simple but complete e-commerce data analysis using Python, Pandas and Matplotlib.
-It includes data cleaning, exploration, visualization, and exporting insights.
+This project covers data cleaning, exploration, analysis and visualization — useful for showcasing your data-analysis skills.

 ---